Installing an air source heat pump – what’s involved

 - The installer will also connect the return and flow heating pipes and electrical power cables outside your home.
 Once this is complete, your installer will move inside.

-- Most heat pumps need to have a hot water tank installed inside the home.
+- Most heat pumps need to have a new hot water tank installed inside the home.

-- In most cases, your radiators will have to be replaced.
+- In most cases, a few or more of your radiators will have to be replaced.
 The main exception would be if a house already has a heat pump installed.
 So your installer will replace your radiators and connect your new ASHP.
 Or, if you’re using an underfloor heating system, the installer will need to either set that up or connect the ASHP to your existing system.
-Find out more about underfloor heating systems.

 - All the controls and thermostats will need to be installed inside your home.